A set of AI capabilities, extraction, classification, validation, and routing, applied to the supplier-invoice processing cycle.

 A journal entry generated by software applying chart-of-accounts rules without human intervention, based on extracted invoice data.

-A VAT mechanism where the buyer (not the seller) declares and pays the VAT.
-Applies to intra-EU operations, imports, and certain B2B services.
+A tax mechanism where the buyer (not the seller) declares and pays the tax.
+Applies to cross-border operations, imports, and certain B2B services.

-Instead of paying VAT to the supplier, you record it directly in your own VAT return (Spanish Article 84.1.2º LIVA, Italian Art.
-17 c.
-6 DPR 633/72).
+Instead of paying tax to the supplier, you record it directly in your own tax return.
 If you misapply it, or fail to apply it when you should, there's a penalty.
-It's one of the most frequent inspection findings in both Spain and Italy, especially on intra-EU operations declared via Modelo 349.
+It's one of the most frequent inspection findings, especially on cross-border operations.

 Bank reconciliation